PatrickKyei/exception/_drafts/2022-04-28-brutal-truth-about-life-that-needs-to-be-said.md

 7. Life is supposed to be difficult, but it doesn’t need to be painful.

-No matter how good your life is, you will one day face the realities of it; the hard part.
+The more you dwell on the negative side of your problem, the more you magnify the pain.
+If the people around you care enough to help, allow it.
+A problem shared is half solved.